devbrosllc/macsetup/README.md

 # Manual Steps (if you so choose)
 ## Installing Brew Packages
 Install all of the packages mentioned in the `brew.txt` file by running `xargs brew install < brew.txt`

+# Travis integration
+I'm testing integrating Travis with this.